SuikaCider/coding_practice/SQL/HackerRank/basic-uncategorized.md

 Note: At the time of doing these tasks, I have not used/read SQL or Python for over one year.

+## Key learnings & Questions

+🧠 Remember to end lines in `;`
+❓ Is there ever a time where I will `SELECT` something other than `*` ?

 ## [1.
 Basic Select](https://www.hackerrank.com/challenges/revising-the-select-query/problem?isFullScreen=true)

 <details>
 <summary> Expand to see chicken scratch </summary>

   _Query all columns for all American cities in the CITY table with populations larger than 100000.
 The CountryCode for America is USA._

 _The CITY table is described as follows:_